wendyverdonk93/docs/content/faq/general/downloading-old-versions-of-plugins.md

     -/faq/general/old-plugin-versions
 ---

 We recommend always using the latest stable version of our plugins.
-However, if you prefer to use an older version, email the Integration Team at <integration@multisafepay.com>
+However, if you prefer to use an older version, email our Integration Team at <integration@multisafepay.com>